DitroniX/IPEM-PiHat-IoT-Power-Energy-Monitor/README.md

 #### Updates:

+ - 25-02-28 - All components are now available.
+Preproduction boards ordered and currently in Data Preparation.
  - 25-02-27 - Final BOM components are expected to arrive today and then the Preproduction boards will be immediatedly ordered.
  - 25-02-17 - Awaiting full BOM STK following Chinese NY Holiday.
    Preproduction boards can then be ordered/tested.